Definition in biology.

 In the case of a given trait that follows a simple dominance, the phenotype shown is the dominant phenotype despite the heterozygous nature of the alleles (the dominant allele cancels the recessive allele).

-For example, the 4 o’clock plant produces a pink flower under heterozygous conditions that is an intermediate between the red flower of the homozygous dominant state and the white flower of the homozygous-recessive state.
+For example, the 4 o’clock plant produces a pink flower under heterozygous conditions that are an intermediate between the red flower of the homozygous dominant state and the white flower of the homozygous-recessive state.

 Example in humans

 These concepts of zygosity are best explained through the example of human blood types.
-The gene that determines the human blood type shows a presence of three alleles, namely, A, B and O, where alleles A and B are dominant and the O allele is recessive.
+The gene that determines the human blood type shows a presence of three alleles, namely, A, B, and O, where alleles A and B are dominant, and the O allele is recessive.

-The possible heterozygous genotypes are AO, BO and AB.
+The possible heterozygous genotypes are AO, BO, and AB.
 In this case, AO and BO follow a simple domain, and therefore, they show blood types A and B, respectively.